RebeccaHartley/castle-farm/content/barn.md

 in the space of 6 months.
 The first held in the depths of winter in a PapaKata marquee, the second a mid-summer wedding held in the stone barn.
 The family had such an enjoyable time at both occasions and were delighted with the response from the guests that attended.
-Rebecca has a background of co-ordinating events and many of the family have experience in hospitality, and so it made sense to put these skills to good use, and welcome others to the farm to share the surroundings.
+Rebecca has a background of co-ordinating events and many of the family have experience in hospitality, and so it made sense to put these skills to good use and to welcome others to the farm to share the surroundings.

 ## The Facilities